 - A third benefit of a concentrated stock portfolio: You can get in and out of the market more quickly at turning points.

 Investing on your own isn’t as scary as you think.
 Managing your own money is empowering and educational, and profitable.
-An easy way to begin is to get your copy of our FREE report, How to Invest in Stocks: How Stocks Work, How to Calculate Return on Investment and Other Investing Basics.
+An easy way to begin is to get your copy of our FREE report, How to Invest in Stocks and Other Investing Basics.

 What are the most pressing questions you have about managing your retirement portfolio?
 Share your thoughts in the comments below.